lucasvr/hdf5-udf/INSTALL.md

 EOF
 ```

-And now you are ready to install the packages with YUM:
+And now you are ready to install the package with YUM:

 ```
-$ yum install -y hdf5-udf libsyscall_intercept
+$ yum install -y hdf5-udf
 ```

 Last, please make sure that the `cffi` Python package is installed with: